Chip Repair FAQ

 Even an excellent repair will still be visible.
 The best of repairs will look like a hair lying on top of the glass.
 After all, the glass has been damaged, and the crack won’t disappear.
 A good repair will greatly reduce the “glinting” that an open crack does when the sun hits it just right.
 If you look closely, at the tip of the crack you’ll see one or perhaps two little holes where resin has been inserted under pressure to keep the tip from growing.

 A good crack repair won’t generally be noticed by someone walking by your vehicle in the parking lot, unless you point it out to them.
+When I do any crack or chip repair in Colorado Springs, my goal is for the owner of the vehicle to have a hard time spotting the fixed crack.

-How strong is the repair?
+How strong is the car windshield repair?

 There are no scientific analyses of the strength of long crack repairs that I am aware of.
 There is much anecdotal evidence, however, that shows that much of the original strength of the glass has been restored.
 In a rollover accident, for instance, the windshield becomes part of the passenger restraint system along with air bags.
 Photographs of such accidents with crack repairs prior to the accident show the windshield failing in other places than in the repaired area.